Check the weather, check the tide, check the swell!

 Early use was made of the cliffs by Buller High School under the watchful eye of Paul Caffyn.
 Since then, more than 170 routes have been led.
 Key figures in the development of the cliffs include Paul Wopereis, Ronan Grew, and Rick Harding.
 Visitors such as Louise Shepherd and Dave Fearnley have added some hard lines.

-More recently Nick Craddock and friends have been adding more modern routes into the area.
+More recently Nick Cradock and friends have been adding more modern routes into the area.

 Charleston used to be a goldrush boomtown.
 In 1868 several thousand diggers were in residence, serviced by 60 hotels.
 It’s a little quieter now.